Gaia was born in Sicily (hence the picture of Stromboli volcano above!), but found a home in Tunisia, Jordan, Austria, and the United Kingdom.

 Gaia is a creative multimedia journalist with a hunger for reporting stories that make an impact.

-Previously, she worked for almost two years at The New Arab (Al Araby Al Jadeed) in London, where she wrote original articles, and produced a variety of video projects.
+She also worked for almost two years at The New Arab (Al Araby Al Jadeed) in London, where she wrote original articles, and produced a variety of video projects.

 She also single-handedly launched The New Arab Voice podcast, which she produced and co-hosted.